rwillians/rinha-de-compilers--elixir-transcompiler/README.md

 ## How to use it?

-You just need to create a module where the your transpiled `rinha` program will live.
+You just need to create a module where your transpiled `rinha` program will live.
 To transpcompile the code, all you gotta do is use the `Transcompile` module:

 ```elixir
 defmodule Rinha.Fib do